MatthewJin001/3Ddata/README.md

+(The revised manuscript is under review.
+Please allow us to handle a few deadlines first.
+We have upload the main data of the revised manuscript.
+The remaining point clouds are too large, and we will upload them after organizing.)

 ## Overview
 The data in this repository is for the paper “Hand-eye Parameter Estimation Based on 3D Observation of A Single Marker”.
 It includes four sets of hand-eye calibration data, i.e., single-marker data and pattern data in eye-in-hand and eye-to-base configurations.
 Please refer to the reference article for details.